9 minsPublished on 5/31/2022

 The Florentine Florin maintained its weight and purity in gold for four centuries (Image source)

-In the wake of the pandemic, many investors turned to gold to protect their portfolios against plummeting market conditions.
+In the wake of the COVID-19 pandemic, many investors turned to gold to protect their portfolios against plummeting market conditions.
 As a result, gold’s price skyrocketed to over $2,000 in mid-2020.

 Regulations

 The key difference between Bitcoin and gold lies in the regulatory infrastructure surrounding them.
 Gold is a widely accepted and well-regulated means of investment, storage, and value exchange across the globe.
-There are government-certified brokers and dealers for buying and selling gold.
-This significantly reduces the chances of fraud or scams, and it is almost impossible to create undetectable counterfeit gold.

 Utility